spapas/spapas.github.io/content/react-redux-tutorial.rst

     {% endwith %}

 Having such a concept in ES6 would be ideal for our case!
-I am not sure if something like ``with`` actually exists, however we can really easy emulate it with a function, something like this:
+I am not sure if something like ``with`` actually exists, however we can really easy emulate it with a function closure, something like this:

 .. code::